kevinolega/callcentertrainingtips/_posts/2019-05-03-common-jobs.md

 ---
 layout: post
-title: Common Call Center Jobs: (Customer Service, Sales And Tech Support)
+title: Common Call Center Jobs
-date: 2019-06-08 14:21
+date: 2019-05-03 14:21
 Tags: [ basics ]
-permalink: /cc-jobs/
+permalink: /common-jobs/
 author: Kevin Olega
 ---
+The most common call center jobs are Customer Service, Sales and Tech Support.

 There are different business processes being outsourced to the Philippines.

 Call center companies receive outsourcing requests and projects from multinational companies abroad and from small and medium enterprises.